otterscan/otterscan-book/src/intro/networks.md

 # Supported Networks

 Otterscan runs on any network that has a client implementing the Otterscan API.
+Below is a non-exhaustive list.

 ## Erigon

 - Ethereum
   - Mainnet
-  - Sepolia and holesky testnets
+  - Sepolia and Holesky testnets
 - Gnosis Chain
   - Gnosis mainnet
   - Chiado testnet